dawsontoth/Appcelerator-Titanium-Redux/README.md

 We can be contacted through our website -- www.tothsolutions.com/Contact

-Since making Redux, I was hired by Appcelerator, Inc. I'm now a full time professional services engineer with them.
+Since making Redux, I was hired by Appcelerator, Inc. I'm now a full time engineer with them.
 Note that this doesn't mean Redux is officially supported.
-If you have issues, PLEASE open an issue on GitHub and I will work on getting it resolved!
+If you have issues, PLEASE work to figure it out on your own, and then submit a PR!

 Don't contact Appcelerator with issues, or sue them (or me, please) if you have problems.